Harry Earnshaw (cyclist): Career

 In the 1937 British Best All-Rounder, Earnshaw improved to third overall whilst Monckton C.C. again won the team prize.
-He also won the 'Sheffield Phoenix 25 mile Time Trial in 1 hour, 1 minute 46 seconds.
+He also won the Sheffield Phoenix 25 mile Time Trial in 1 hour, 1 minute 46 seconds.

 In 1938 Earnshaw won the British Best All-Rounder with the record average speed of 22.627 mph.
 This was reward for his victory in the Westerley 100-mile competition in a record time of 4 hours 20 minutes 48 seconds, plus two seasons best performances of 50-miles in 2 hours 4 minutes 21 seconds and 249 miles in 12 hours.

 The Golden Book

-Harry Earnshaw's achievements were celebrated in 1938 when Cycling Weekly awarded him his own page in the Golden Book of Cycling.
+Earnshaw's achievements were celebrated in 1938 when Cycling Weekly awarded him his own page in the Golden Book of Cycling.

 Later years

-In his senior years he became an accomplished after dinner speaker, but later came the sad news of his multiple amputations, a decision which was made due to the clotting of the arteries in his legs, the result of which confined him to a wheelchair.
+In his senior years he became an after dinner speaker.
+He suffered from poor circulation in his legs, which necessitated multiple amputations, meaning Earnshaw needed to use a wheelchair.

-Harry died on Thursday, 16 May 1985 aged 69.
+Earnshaw died on Thursday, 16 May 1985 aged 69.